 "Filmed in his charming hometown of Nazareth and an oddly deserted Paris, with visits to New York and Montreal, a gossamer story is built around ordinary events and chance encounters.
 Playing himself without speaking a word for the whole film, the writer-director is an attentive, ironic observer of the human comedy in a world of global tension and paranoia...
 Suleiman's gift is his ability to convey this uneasiness in the lightest of terms, making each scene an amusing encounter between his silent Everyman and the oddities around him.
-He doesn't need overtly political topics; even an ornery sparrow will do to illustrate the obstacles in life." - Deborah Young, Hollywood Reporter

-"Mostly, It Must Be Heaven is about how we view the world through the Instagram filter of what defines us.
-But it's also, arguably, more objective than that - suggesting that we all now live in a kind of global Palestine, where arbitrary displays of power, threats of violence, and lost people in search of meaning and identity are the new normal." - Lee Marshall, Screendaily
+He doesn't need overtly political topics; even an ornery sparrow will do to illustrate the obstacles in life." - Deborah of meaning and identity are the new the world... and responds it's also, arguably, more objective than that - suggesting that we all now live with a cockeyed look... in a kind of global Palestine, where that speaks 10 times arbitrary displays of power, threats of violence, and lost people in search louder than words."